Wildlife tourism and conservation of biodiversity in parks

 Comments at the foot of this page are also welcome by delegates and by others who were unable to attend.

-• Should we spread the tourism load throughout a protected area, or concentrate it in limited areas o parks, leaving the rest relatively untouched?
+- Should we spread the tourism load throughout a protected area, or concentrate it in limited areas of parks, leaving the rest relatively untouched?

 Criteria for new activities in the parks should include

-not spoiling the visual aesthetic values of the park
+- not spoiling the values of the park

-not decreasing the biodiversity conservation value of the park
+- not decreasing the biodiversity value of the park

 Green internships, green jobs, and other initiatives can assist with such partnerships, and for conservation monitoring, habitat restoration etc. within parks.